 - Mozzarella: The chops are finished with a covering of shredded mozzarella cheese before being baked in the oven to form a gooey, cheesy topping on the chops.

-2. Prepare the Pork Chops: Now season the pork chops with salt and pepper.
-In a shallow bowl, mix the Parmesan cheese, breadcrumbs, Italian seasonings and garlic powder.
+Step 2.
+Prepare the Pork Chops: Now season the pork chops with salt and pepper.
+In a shallow bowl mix the Parmesan cheese, breadcrumbs, Italian seasonings and garlic powder.

-Sear the pork chop for around 2 minutes on each side, until golden brown.
+Sear the pork chop for around 2 minutes on each side, until golden brown and you get a crispy crust.
 Turn off the heat.

-Place the skillet into the oven and bake the chops for 6-8 minutes in the oven until the sauce is warmed through and the cheese has melted.
+Place the skillet into the oven and bake the parmesan pork chop for 6-8 minutes in the oven until the sauce is warmed through and the cheese has melted.

 Once cooked, allow the chops to cool down, then place into an airtight container and store in the refrigerator for up to 3 days.